Vaibhav67979/USP/README.md

 # USP_lab
-All the term-works related to Unix system programming laboratory
+All the stuff related to Unix system programming laboratory